SubnauticaModding/Nautilus/Nautilus/Documentation/tutorials/databank-entries.md

 The PDA’s Databank is essential for providing players with large blocks of text that would otherwise take too long to read.
 These entries can also contain a custom image or audio file embedded within to enhance the player’s understanding of the information.

 It is recommended to set up an Asset Bundle for Databank entries that involve custom assets.
-Asset Bundles simplify the process of loading assets to one line per call, regardless of file type.
+Asset Bundles simplify the process of loading assets to a single line per call, regardless of file type.

 ---